Jefferson Community and Technical College: Campuses

 The largest campus is the Downtown Campus at Second and Broadway in Downtown Louisville, which enrolls more than 7,200 students a year.
 A second campus, Jefferson Technical Campus, is just seven blocks west and is home to many of the college's technical and trades programs.
-The Southwest Campus is located in southwestern Jefferson County, just off the Gene Snyder Expressway.
+The Southwest Campus is located in southwestern Jefferson County, just off the Gene Snyder Freeway.
 The Southwest Campus is home to the college's Technology and Related Sciences program.
 Jefferson's newest campus is in Bullitt County and prepares students to transfer to university or to the college's technical programs.
 The Carrollton Campus has programs in Practical Nursing, Industrial Chemical Technology, and Industrial Maintenance Technology, as well as the Associate in Arts and Associate in Science transfer degrees.
 The Shelby County Campus has programs in Practical Nursing, Industrial Maintenance Technology and Machine Tool Technology, as well as the Associate in Arts and Associate in Science transfer degrees.